Helping Family and Friends Understand Alzheimer's Disease

 - Help family and friends realize what the person can still do and how much he or she still can understand.

 - Help them avoid correcting the person with Alzheimer’s if he or she makes a mistake or forgets something.
-Instead, ask visitors to respond to the feelings expressed or talk about something different.
+Instead, ask family and friends to respond to the feelings expressed or talk about something different.

-- Help family and friends plan fun activities with the person, such as going to family reunions or visiting old friends.
-A photo album or other activity can help if the person is bored or confused and needs to be distracted.
+- Help family and friends plan fun activities with the person, such as family reunions or visiting old friends.
+Video calls can be a great way to connect, too.
+Viewing a photo album together can help if the person is bored or confused and needs to be distracted.
+Family and friends could also create a care package or make a photo album or video to send to the person.

-- Visit at times of day when the person with Alzheimer’s is at his or her best.
+- Call or video chat at times of day when the person with Alzheimer's is at his or her best.

 - Be calm and quiet.
 Don’t use a loud voice or talk to the person as if he or she were a child.